 |Quality Metal Gardening Implements|

 If you don’t already own quality metal garden tools it’s worth it to make the small investment now.
-These tools should last you a lifetime if cared for properly (store in a dark, dry place when not in use).
+These tools should last you a lifetime if cared for properly (store in a dark, dry place when not in use & wash any soil off inbetween uses ).
 I highly recommend Fiskars Garden Tool Trio which has everything you need to dig, weed and cultivate.
 I use this exact set and it has stood the test of time.

 |Comfortable, Breathable Gardening Gloves|

 Garden gloves don’t last forever (especially if you plan on doing a LOT of gardening) and will require occasional replacement.
 I like to use stretchy, rubber dipped garden gloves (to prevent moisture wicking.
 I think it’s important that garden gloves are close fitting around the wrist area so dirt doesn’t get in.

 I use an eco friendly product that meets all these requirements which I love & they are called “bamboo gloves”.
 It’s made of bamboo which is a sustainable manufacturing raw material.
 These gloves are literally the most comfortable and breathable glove I’ve ever worn and come in all sizes for men and women.
 Check them out here where they are formally known as Pine Tree Tools Bamboo Working Glove.

 Gardening and pruning go hand in hand.
 It’s worthwhile to invest in a quality pair of pruners.
 You’ll not only use them around the garden but around your home as the rest of your garden grows.
 I’ve had the same pair of Corona pruners for over ten years now and I highly recommend them.
 I take them for sharpening occasionally and they have served me very well.
 Keep any pruners stored in a dry place and they will serve you well for many years.